COMMANDS IN DETAIL

 The best way to familiarise yourself with subcommands and their syntax is to use the + button beside each parameter in the main UI.

-These buttons will append the command line their respective subcommands and even insert the value you happen to have in their partnered value field or listboxes.
-If you click on the button again, it will remove subcommand.
-Remember that most commands are allowed to appear only once in the command line.
-The only exception is the REPLACE subcommand.
+When you press these buttons they will append the command line their respective subcommands and insert the value you happen to have in their partnered value field or listboxes.
+If you click on the button again, it will, if applicable to the subcommand, cycle through the Both, Other, and Active keywords for every key press, and then finally removes the subcommand.

 CONSTANT VARIABLES